jlumbroso/prog-exam-room-allocation/src/PE1.md

 Due to various conflicts, and multiple class times, some of your peers will take the exam at a different time.
 Do not discuss exam contents with anyone *(not even other students that you know already took the exam!)* until after the graded exams are returned.

 **Honor Code pledge.**
-Before submitting your solution, you must “electronically sign” the honor code in the obvious comment at the end of your Java file, by retyping the pledge and then your name.
+Before submitting your solution, you must "electronically sign" the honor code in the obvious comment at the end of your Java file, by retyping the pledge and then your name.

 **Submissions.**
 Submit your work using the `Submit` link on